Our dental laboratory

 - the salivary composition.

 Very good biocompatible, or allergy-free, dentures made of all-ceramic are an aesthetically pleasing and effective solution.
-If you are susceptible to allergies, please discuss this with your dentist at our UK clinic in Wimpole Street, London.
+If you are susceptible to allergies, please discuss this with your dentist at our leading Marylebone dental clinic in Wimpole Street, London.
 They will be able to talk you through your options and work with our dental laboratory to manufacture an allergy-free biocompatible restoration.

 Our dental laboratory guarantee the highest quality restorations